Xuan-0808/Xuan-0808.github.io/projects.md

 - **My role:**

-  - Lead author of multi-country research about "Co-occurrence of adolescent health risk behavior in Sub-Saharan Africa, India and China".
+  - Lead author of multi-country research about "Co-occurrence of adolescent health risk behavior in Sub-Saharan Africa, India and China";
-  - Execute digital interventions through massage texts and brochures to improve adolescent health in China.
+  - Execute digital interventions through massage texts and brochures to improve adolescent health in China;
   - Collect prospective cohort data via fieldwork and.or electronic surveys in 7 rural schools in China.

 <div align=center>